minte9/algorithms-pages/main/recursion/memoization/readme.md

 Memoization is a technique of `remembering` the return values. p151 Memoize means `to store` (the result of computed expression).

-Dinamic programming is a technique that breaks a larg problem into `overlaping subproblems`.
+Dinamic programming is a technique that breaks a large problem into `overlaping subproblems`.

 Not all functions can be memoized.